 St Joachim’s was the only parish between St Stephen’s Cathedral in the CBD and Beenleigh in the archdiocese’s extreme south.

 The building was designed to serve as a school until such times as it could be replaced by a brick church.
 Rev. Fr Dowling, the first Parish Priest, busily organised the Catholic residents of Holland Park for the foundation stone ceremony.
 In his welcoming address, Fr Dowling stated that there was no place more prepared for a church school than the suburb of Holland Park.
 The people were delighted to have their own church and particularly that the building was also to be used as a school.

 The school was finally established by the Sisters of St Joseph in 1938, and is now situated in the Holland Park Mt Gravatt Catholic Parish.
 The school was named after St Joachim, husband of St Ann.
 They are the Patron Saints of Marriage and Grandparents.
 The tradition of the Church is that Joachim and Ann were the parents of Mary and thus, the grandparents of Jesus.
 St Joachim and St Ann exemplified faithful commitment and trust in God.
-This year we will be celebrating our 80th anniversary.

 The war affected St Joachim’s School as it did the rest of the nation.
 The students would have memories of slit air-raid trenches dug in the school grounds in 1943.
 Periodically there would be air-raid drills and the children would run to the trenches clutching a bag which contained survival items.

 After World War II people squatted in some of the American army hospital huts until the government changed the area into a settlement.
 The squatters hired huts and became tenants of what became a large housing commission area.